uncw-library/image_maker_sizes/README.md

 ```

 ## Output
-The script will generate images with the following dimensions:

-- 100 x 100
-- 200 x 150
-- 300 x 200
-- 400 x 300
-- 500 x 400

-The generated images will be saved in the output directory with filenames in the format
+The generated images will be saved in the "output" directory with filenames in the format
 "image_{WIDTH}x{HEIGHT}.jpg".

-## Example
-After running the script, you will find the generated images in the "output" directory:

-    output/
-    ├── image_100x100.jpg
-    ├── image_200x150.jpg
-    ├── image_300x200.jpg
-    ├── image_400x300.jpg
-    └── image_500x400.jpg